 You should always wear a bee suit when beekeeping.

 I know you see some of these brave souls on YouTube that are out in their bees in a short-sleeved short.
 Well, they are much brave than I, and bees are usually pretty friendly.

 Even so, you never know when you will accidentally squish one.

 And you never know when one of your hives just might be in a mood.

-So safety is always first and always the best option.
-But the upside is the suits are really comfortable, and you get to look like a Martian for a little while.
+Safety is always first and always the best option.
+The upside is the suits are really comfortable, and you get to look like a Martian for a little while.